etnt/edbg/README.md

 The `fstart` functions is a newer interface which is using the Erlang trace BIFs directly (i.e not using the dbg.erl module).
-They also store the trace output on file so that it survives the initial session where the tracing took place.
+They also store the trace output on file so that it survives the initial session where the tracing took place (which can be good if called from within a Common-Test test case or similar).

 ### edbg:fstart(ModFunList, Opts)
 Start tracing to file. `ModFunList` is a list of module names (atoms)